 Chohan: Saint Germain and Kuan Yin

-When we embody the pure seventh ray qualities, we feel that we live in a world that is basically good, and we are here to express ourselves and play with what is available.
+When we embody the pure seventh ray qualities, we feel that we live in a good world, and we are here to express ourselves and play with what is available.
 We are not worried or anxious about life or the future, and we trust that Spirit will protect us and that the Mother will nurture us.
-Thus, we feel a sense of bubbling freedom and a desire to experience what the world has to offer and to add to it through our own creative expression.
+Thus, we feel a sense of bubbling freedom and a desire to experience what the world offers and add to it through our creative expression.

 Perversions: The primary perversion of the seventh ray qualities is a tendency to take life very seriously.
-This can be expressed as a perversion of both freedom and justice, which combines into the sense that we live in a world where everything is a struggle, perhaps even a struggle against a force that is unjustly seeking to take away our freedom.
+This can be expressed as a perversion of both freedom and justice, which combines into the sense that we live in a world where everything is a struggle.
+Perhaps even a battle against a force that is unjustly seeking to take away our freedom.

-Take the old saying: “Laugh at the devil, and he runs away from you.”
+Take the old saying: "Laugh at the devil, and he runs away from you."
 There is a truth here, in the sense that if we take something too seriously, we give it power over us.
-Of course, one might say that there are many things in the world that are seeking to limit our freedom and that are unjust, so does that mean we should not take them seriously?
-Yet there is a balance, where one realizes the truth in another statement by Jesus: “Be ye wise as serpents, harmless as doves.”
-There is a fine balance between being naive to the temporary conditions in the world and taking them so seriously that we think we cannot feel free until they are changed.
+Although, of course, one might say that many things in the world are seeking to limit our freedom and are unjust, does that mean we should not take them seriously?
+Yet there is a balance, where one realizes the Truth in another statement by Jesus: "Be ye wise as serpents, harmless as doves."
+There is a delicate balance between being naive to the temporary conditions in the world and taking them so seriously that we think we cannot feel free until they are changed.

 Corresponding chakra: Secret chamber of the heart